 As of 2013, the national average rate of smoking was 19%.
 To compare to the most recent data available, in 2014, approximately 18.8% of Georgia adults smoked cigarettes – about 1,426,000 adults.

 Travel - If you regularly travel to developing countries, particularly countries on the US State Department’s Warning List, you will pay more for insurance than a traveler who sticks to developed countries.

-Value of Policy - It shouldn’t come as a huge surprise that one of the largest, if not the largest contributing factor, to a policy’s premiums is the value of the policy.
-As with anything, you get what you pay for; the more protection that you purchase, the more you pay.
+Value of Policy - One of the largest contributing factors to a policy’s premiums is the value of the policy.
+As with anything, you get what you pay for.
+The more protection that you purchase, the more you pay.

 As of 2013, the adult obesity rate in Georgia was 30.3%.
 This makes Georgia the #18 most obese state.
 Overall, the average obesity rate in the US is 34.9%.